SciFracX/FractionalDiffEq.jl/docs/src/system_of_FDE.md

 ### Short memory effect in FDE

+!!! tip "Why we use short memory effect in simulation?"
+    While the Chua system is a real life chaos system, when we want to simulate the system more to see the system more clearly, we must increase the simulating time ``t_n``, however, limited by the fact that the hardware resources and the computing capability can't increase endlessly, we need to use short memory effect to help us improve the simulating efficiency.

-To further elaborate, we can look at how the short memory affects the approximation:
+To further elaborate, we can look at how the short memory affects the simulation:

 By using the same code above, but set ``t_n=500`` and memory length as ``L_0=10000`` to see the model more comprehensively but reduce the computing cost same time: